 - Physical humor: Baby has probably really started loving physical humor lately.
 This includes tickling, peekaboo, or slapstick humor.
 You could try playing ‘this little piggy’ with Baby, or pretending to fall down or even walk into something.
 The sillier, the better!

-- Verbal humor: Because language is so often on Baby’s mind, he will start to appreciate verbal humor more and more.
-Complicated wordplay might still be a little bit beyond him, but silly words, saying things that rhyme, or even speaking gibberish may amuse Baby, and may even send him into a fit of giggles.
-As his sense of language develops further, he will start to understand more complicated jokes involving words, although he might not be quite ready yet.
+- Verbal humor: Because language is so often on Baby’s mind, they will start to appreciate verbal humor more and more.
+Complicated wordplay might still be a little bit beyond them, but silly words, saying things that rhyme, or even speaking gibberish may amuse Baby, and may even send them into a fit of giggles.
+As their sense of language develops further, they will start to understand more complicated jokes involving words, although they might not be quite ready yet.

-- Random humor – anything out of place or unexpected: Now that Baby is starting to understand the ‘rules,’ of the world around him, he will be way more entertained when they’re broken.
-You can try using a banana in place of a phone, putting your hand in a sock or pants on your head, or pretending that you can’t see Baby and are looking for him.
-Basically just surprise him with something out of the ordinary!
+- Random humor – anything out of place or unexpected: Now that Baby is starting to understand the ‘rules,’ of the world around them, they will be way more entertained when they’re broken.
+You can try using a banana in place of a phone, putting your hand in a sock or pants on your head, or pretending that you can’t see Baby and are looking for them.
+Basically just surprise them with something out of the ordinary!

 It looks like Baby is trying to make me laugh.
 Could this be true?